-Risks Related to Organizational Structure
+Risks Related to Our Organizational Structure

-Our Private Equity Owner controls us, and its interests may conflict with ours or yours in the future.
+Pursuant to the Stockholders' Agreement, our Private Equity Owner exercises significant control over us, and its interests may conflict with ours or yours in the future.

-Hoya Topco, which is controlled by our Private Equity Owner and its affiliates, controls approximately 60% of the voting power of our outstanding common stock, which means that, based on its percentage of voting power controlled, our Private Equity Owner controls the vote of all matters submitted to a vote of our shareholders.
-Thus, our Private Equity Owner controls the election of the members of our board of directors (the "Board"), subject to the terms of the Stockholders' Agreement, and all other corporate decisions.
-Even when our Private Equity Owner ceases to control a majority of the total voting power, for so long as our Private Equity Owner continues to own a significant percentage of our common stock, our Private Equity Owner will still be able to significantly influence the composition of our Board and the approval of actions requiring shareholder approval.
+Hoya Topco, which is controlled by our Private Equity Owner and its affiliates, controls approximately 47.1% of the voting power of our outstanding common stock.
+Although we are no longer a "controlled company," for so long as our Private Equity Owner continues to own a significant percentage of our common stock, our Private Equity Owner will be able to significantly influence the composition of our Board and the approval of actions requiring shareholder approval.
 Accordingly, for such period of time, our Private Equity Owner has significant influence with respect to our management, business plans and policies, including the appointment and removal of our officers, decisions on whether to raise future capital and amending our charter and bylaws, which govern the rights attached to our common stock.
 In particular, for so long as our Private Equity Owner continues to own a significant percentage of our common stock, our Private Equity Owner will be able to cause or prevent a change of control or a change in the composition of our Board and could preclude any unsolicited acquisition of us.
-The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of our Class A common stock as part of a potential sale and ultimately might affect the market price of our Class A common stock.
+The concentration of ownership could deprive you of an opportunity to receive a premium for your shares of our Class A common stock.

-Our Stockholders' Agreement provides our Private Equity Owner the right to nominate to our Board (i) five (5) directors, so long as our Private Equity Owner, in the aggregate, beneficially owns at least 24% of the aggregate number of shares of our common stock, of which at least one (1) will qualify as an "independent director" under applicable stock exchange regulations, (ii) four (4) directors, so long as our Private Equity Owner, in the aggregate, beneficially owns at least 18% but less than 24% of our common stock, (iii) three (3) directors, so long as our Private Equity Owner, in the aggregate, beneficially owns at least 12% but less than 18% of our common stock, (iv) two (2) directors, so long as our Private Equity Owner, in the aggregate, beneficially owns at least 6% but less than 12% of our common stock and (v) until the date our Private Equity Owner, in the aggregate, beneficially owns a number of voting shares representing less than five percent (5%) of the aggregate number of shares of our common stock held, directly or indirectly, by our Private Equity Owner, one (1) director.
-Pursuant to the foregoing provisions of the Stockholders' Agreement, our Private Equity Owner will be able to designate the majority of the directors of our Board and generally have control over our business and affairs.
+Our Stockholders' Agreement provides our Private Equity Owner the right to nominate to our Board: (i) five directors, so long as our Private Equity Owner beneficially owns at least 24% of the shares of our common stock that were issued and outstanding on October 18, 2021 (the "Closing Amount"), of which at least one will qualify as an "independent director" under applicable stock exchange regulations; (ii) four directors, so long as our Private Equity Owner beneficially owns at least 18% but less than 24% of the Closing Amount; (iii) three directors, so long as our Private Equity Owner beneficially owns at least 12% but less than 24% of the Closing Amount; (iv) two directors, so long as our Private Equity Owner beneficially owns at least 12% but less than 18% of the Closing Amount; (iv) two directors, so long as our Private Equity Owner beneficially owns at least 6% but less than 12% of the Closing Amount; and (v) until the date our Private Equity Owner beneficially owns a number of voting shares representing less than 5% of the Shares of our common stock that were held by our Private Equity Owner on October 18, 2021, one director.
+Pursuant to the foregoing provisions of the Stockholders' Agreement, our Private Equity Owner will be able to designate the majority of the members of our Board and generally have control over our business and affairs.